runefs/query-js/README.md

    ```
 ### lastOrDefault ###

-Works like [last][] except that it will return a default value if there are no elements in the sequence that satisfy the predicate
+Works like [link lasat](#last) except that it will return a default value if there are no elements in the sequence that satisfy the predicate

 **Example**
    ```JavaScript